Toyota Corolla (E110): North America

-Europe and Oceania
+Europe, Middle East and Oceania

 This range had different front and rear ends to the Japanese models, though the sides and interior remained mostly the same.
 It can be distinguished by the round headlights and mesh grille.
 As a result, a sporting model with a six-speed gearbox was offered.
 The European three-door hatchback is the base for the Corolla World Rally Car (WRC) that competed in the World Rally Championship from 1997 to 2000.
 Japanese production for Europe ended in September 2001, while Toyota's British plant built the E110 Corolla for an additional two months.

 In Australia, the Corolla liftback is called Seca.
 Grades for sedan and Seca are Ascent, Conquest, and Ultima.
-New Zealand market E110s had the 1.3 L 4E, the 1.5 L 5A-FE, 1.6 L 4A-FE, 1.8 L 7A-FE petrol engines or the 2.2-litre 3C-E diesel engine as of 2000, whereas Australia only offered the 7A-FE, with a unique turbocharged Sportivo model offered in 2001.
+New Zealand market E110s had the 1.3 L 4E, the 1.5 L 5A-FE, 1.6 L 4A-FE, 1.8 L 7A-FE gasoline engines or the 2.2-liter 3C-E diesel engine as of 2000, whereas Australia only offered the 7A-FE, with a unique turbocharged Sportivo model offered in 2001.
 In 1997, the Corolla Spacio, with its body panels stamped at long-time Toyota supplier Kanto Auto Works, was introduced as a two-box minivan version, which was technically similar to the Avensis in Europe.
 The E110 was the last generation of Corolla to have an upmarket Sprinter Carib offshoot; for Oceania this was based on the five-door station wagon.
 The 3-door hatchback was not sold in Japan, Australia or New Zealand.

 In New Zealand, until late 1998, CKD kits were brought in from Japan and assembled in plants located in Thames and Christchurch.
 Locally produced components were also used, and included items such as tyres, seats, trims, and glass.

 In the United Kingdom, the models were 1.3 and 1.6 GS, 1.6 GLS, 1.6 CD, 1.6 SR and 2.0D GS.

-This generation received a facelift in 1999, featuring a different hood, fenders, headlights, turnlights, grills, front bumper and the new ZZ series engines with VVT-i replacing the old A series engines, except in Australia.
+This generation received a facelift in 1999, featuring a different hood, fenders, headlights, turnlights, grilles, front bumper and the new ZZ series engines with VVT-i replacing the old A series engines, except in Australia.
 The facelift also saw Toyota's own 2.0 diesel unit being replaced by a Peugeot-sourced 1.9-liter naturally-aspirated diesel for most European markets.
 In August 2000, this was replaced by Toyota's new 1CD-FTV Common rail, direct injection diesel engine.